datagovsg/live-parking-info/README.md

 ## Folder structure

-- final-product: What you would have created by the end of the course
-- image-recognition: A demonstration run by the instructors to showcase the use of libraries
+- student: The starting folder for you as a student
 - presentation: The presentation and images used by the instructors
-- student-folder: The starting folder for you as a student